Introduction to ASP.NET Core MVC Framework

 }

 In our example, we use the Student class to hold the student data in memory.
-The StudentBusinessLayer class is used to manage the student data, i.e., going to perform the CRUD operation, Validate the Student data, etc.
+The StudentBusinessLayer class manages the student data, performs the CRUD operation, Validates the Student data, etc.

 So, in short, we can say that a Model in the MVC Design Pattern contains a set of classes used to represent the data and the logic to manage those data.
-In our example, the Student class is the class that is used to represent the data.
-The StudentBusinessLayer class is the class that is used to manage the Student data, i.e., Validating the Data and Persisting the data into the database.
+In our example, the Student class represents the data.
+The StudentBusinessLayer class manages the student data, validates it, and stores it in the database.

 Role of View in MVC Design Pattern:

 For example, we want to display Student data on a web page.
-The Student model carried the student data to the view in the following example.
-As already discussed, the one and only responsibility of the view is to render the model data, in this case, student model data.
+The student model carried the student data to the view.
+As already discussed, the view’s one and only responsibility is to render the model data, in this case, student model data.
 The following code does the same thing.

 @model ASPNETCoreMVCApplication.Models.Student